Todd Martin: Playing career

 Martin was born in Hinsdale, Illinois, and played tennis for two years at Northwestern University before turning professional in 1990.
 His parents lived in Lansing, Michigan, where Martin went to nearby East Lansing High School.
 At Northwestern, he was a member of the Delta Tau Delta fraternity.
 He won his first top-level singles title in 1993 at Coral Springs, Florida.
 Martin traveled with good friend David Helfer for much of the '92 season.
 Helfer went on to play at Kalamazoo College.

-Coached by Robert Van't Hof, 1994 proved to be a breakout year for Martin.
-At the year's first Grand Slam tournament, he reached the men's singles final at the Australian Open, where he lost in straight sets to No. 1 Pete Sampras.
+1994 proved to be a breakout year for Martin.
+Coached by Robert Van't Hof, at the year's first Grand Slam tournament, he reached the men's singles final at the Australian Open, where he lost in straight sets to No. 1 Pete Sampras.
 At Wimbledon, he made it to the semifinals, before falling to the eventual champion Sampras; the set that Martin took from Sampras in the match was the only set that Sampras lost during the entire tournament.
 Martin's third Grand Slam semifinal of 1994 came at the US Open, where he again fell to the eventual champion, this time Andre Agassi.
 He also captured singles titles at Queen's Club and the Regions Morgan Keegan Championships in Memphis, the latter of which was the first back-to-back titles.

 Martin was a member of the US team Davis Cup for nine consecutive years and part of the championship squad in 1995 (beating Russia 3–2 in the final).
 He also reached the final of the 1995 Grand Slam Cup, where he lost in straight sets to Goran Ivanišević.
 He reached the Wimbledon semifinals again in 1996, but eventually lost 10-8 in the fifth set against MaliVai Washington, after holding a 5–1 lead in the final set and serving for the match twice.
 Martin would later reflect on the outcome and admit that he choked during the crucial moments of the match.
 He missed most of the 1997 season due to injury, but came back to win two singles titles in Barcelona and Stockholm in 1998.